Welcome to ZagReady!

 Hazard Specific Resources

 Although Gonzaga University embraces an all-hazards approach to emergency preparedness, it is useful to have specific information about hazards.
-This also better helps prepare individuals to stay safe during specific incidents that may not quite rise to the emergency level.
+This also better helps prepare you on how to stay safe during specific incidents that may not quite rise to the emergency level.
 Visit the Hazard Specific Resources link to the right for important information about specific conditions, considerations or hazards that may impact Gonzaga University.

 Some Important Terms to Know:

 Watch: Forecast issued well in advance to alert the public of the possibility of a particular weather related hazard (e.g. tornado watch, flash flood watch).
 The occurrence, location and timing may still be uncertain.
 If you receive a watch notification, prepare to take action.